Motorhoming and Campervanning in Bosnia: A Road Trip Guide

 Wall of derelict house full of bullet holes and pock marks from mortar bombs

-Not far from Mostar, is the gorgeous River Buna, its source being an underground cave spring in Blagaj.
+Not far from Mostar is the gorgeous River Buna, which has its source in an underground cave spring in Blagaj.
 Situated right at the entrance to the cave at the bottom of a steep cliff face is the ancient Dervish Monastery, the Blagaj Tekke.

-Constructed in the early 1500s, the Blagaj Tekke was for those of the Dervish faith — a branch of Islam, that took a vow of poverty and rejected material possessions.
-They were well-known for performing whirling dances as part of their worship, with white costumes that fanned out as the Dervish spun themselves around.
+Constructed in the early 1500s, the Blagaj Tekke was for those of the Dervish faith—a branch of Islam that took a vow of poverty and rejected material possessions.
+The Dervish were well-known for performing whirling dances as part of their worship, with white costumes that fanned out as the Dervish spun themselves around.

-There are a few cafes nearby for refreshments and to soak up the calming atmosphere.
+A few cafes are nearby for refreshments and to soak up the calming atmosphere.

 Blagaj Monastery beside the Buna Spring